-With regard to the cases of concealment of criminal proceeds, there were 11 fraud cases, 9 loan shark cases, 5 extortion cases, and 4 theft cases.
-The modus operandi is that criminal proceeds obtained by fraud, etc. are concealed in a bank account opened in the name of another person, and that proceeds obtained through theft and other crimes are sold using false names.
+Predicate offences of the cases of concealment of criminal proceeds consisted of 9 fraud and loan shark cases, respectively, and 4 theft cases.
+The modus operandi of the concealment of criminal proceeds is that criminal proceeds obtained by fraud, etc. are concealed in a bank account opened in the name of another person, and that proceeds obtained through theft and other crimes are sold using false names.

-[Case 6] Concealment of criminal proceeds related to a violation of the Act Regulating the Receipt of Contributions, the Receipt of Deposits, and Interest Rates by a senior member of an organization under the Kobe Yamaguchi-gumi
+[Case 7] Concealment of criminal proceeds related to a violation of the Act for Securing the Proper Operation of Worker Dispatching Undertakings and Improved Working Conditions for Dispatched Workers by a leader of an organization under the Kobe Yamaguchi-gumi

-A senior member of an organization under the Kobe Yamaguchi-gumi loaned money and received a part of interest payment paid in an amount exceeding the statutory interest rate at a bank account in another person's name.
+A leader of an organization under the Kobe Yamaguchi-gumi, running a worker dispatching business, dispatched workers for construction work including demolition work, which is subject to the prohibition of worker dispatching, and had them transfer compensation for the work to an account in another person's name managed by him.
 This case was cleared as a violation of the Act on Punishment of Organized Crimes (concealment of criminal proceeds, etc.).

-(Kochi, in June)
+(Wakayama, in September)